1810-oct08-java-usf/eureka-service/README.md

-# plop-eureka
+# eureka-service
-Eureka (service registry) for the MSE supporting PLOP
+Eureka (service registry) for the MSE supporting P3